shaunvaidyan/fantasymvp/README.md

 Then just run docker-compose up -d and the application and MySQL backend will automatically build and start running!

 View a demo @ https://fantasymvp.vaidyan.me

-Once you login to FantasyMVP, it shows you insights about the players on your selected roster in your Sleeper.app League.
-You can view their avatars and see the points they scored over the course of the 2021 season.

 ## <div align="center">Technologies:  </div>
 ### <div align="center">Backend:  </div>
 <div align="center">NodeJS  </div>